si-brain/lyrics-generator/README.md

 # lyrics-generator
-lyrics-generator is a small experiment in generating lyrics with Long short-term memory (LSTM) networks.
+lyrics-generator is a small experiment in generating lyrics with Long short-term memory (LSTM) networks.<br/>
 The experiments with LSTM models were conducted on an Serbian lyrics dataset.

 ## Dataset